arvidn/libtorrent/trunk/docs/make_torrent.rst

 	be opened in clients that don't specifically support merkle torrents.
 	The benefit is that the resulting torrent file will be much smaller and not grow with more pieces.
-When this option is specified, it is recommended to have a 16 kiB piece size.
+When this option is specified, it is recommended to have a fairly small piece size, say 64 kiB.

 generate()
 ----------